-- If you only believe the testimony is false but do not know it, TDRPC, Rule 3.03 weighs in favor of putting the client on the stand and letting the finder of fact decide. - Court's vary on the standard for "knowing" the client will commit perjury: "good cause," "compelling support," "actual knowledge," "knowledge beyond a reasonable doubt." - One court has held that it is ineffective assistance of counsel to turn to the narrative mode of testimony if you do not know your client will commit perjury.
+- ♦ Some states, like Texas, have a rule stating that, if you only believe the testimony is false but do not know it, you should put the client on the witness stand and let the jury decide.
+TDRPC, Rule 3.03. - Court's vary on the standard for "knowing" the client will commit perjury: "good cause," "compelling support," "actual knowledge," "knowledge beyond a reasonable doubt." - One court has held that it is ineffective assistance of counsel to turn to the narrative mode of testimony if you do not know your client will commit perjury.

-Defense counsel should not represent two defendants charged in the same case or who have common facts in their cases.
+Counsel should not represent two defendants in the same case or in cases that have facts in common.

-Defense counsel should not represent more than one client in a criminal case since the potential for conflict is so grave.
+♦Defense counsel should not represent more than one client in a criminal case since the potential for conflict is so grave.